Android Auto in BMW

 In order to see your Android version, go to the Settings and then to the About Device section.

 Unfortunately, BMW Android Auto is limited regionally.
 Currently it’s available in 36 countries — you can find the full list here.
 But if you check out the Google Play store and it’s not there, probably your location isn’t on the list.
-In this case you can do a quick workaround — download the Android Auto .apk file from an alternative source on the web.
+In this case you can do a quick workaround — download the Android Auto .apk file from an alternative source on the web or use a VPN to change your region and download it from the Google Play Store.

 Android Auto MMI Prime operates the same way as the original software is intended to, but it’s integrated with the BMW iDrive system, which doesn't have any native support for Android Auto, so it works differently than in other cars with Android Auto.